Teachers use a Learning Management System (LMS) to upload reading material, assignments, etc. Schoology is among the popular LMSs today.

 To embed a video, we first have to copy special embed code from the video webpage.
-We show below how to get the embed code for videos from Outklip and Youtube.
+We show below how to get the embed code for videos on Klip and Youtube.

-- Open the webpage for the Outklip video.
+- Open the Klip video webpage.
 Click the Share button.

 2. Click Embed.

 3. Click the copy icon to copy the embed code.